zhezhaoa/cluster-driven/README.md

 If you have any questions about the project please contact me: 1152543959@qq.com

-[Le and Mikolov, 2014]  Distributed representations of sentences and documents [Sun et al, 2015]  Learning word representations by jointly modeling syntagmatic and paradigmatic relations
+[Le and Mikolov, 2014]  Distributed representations of sentences and documents\n [Sun et al, 2015]  Learning word representations by jointly modeling syntagmatic and paradigmatic relations